AIFF versus WAV: Which audio file format is best?

 When you are concerned with speed and small file size, use mp3.
 For example, on the internet, or in an email.
 No one wants to download a 50mB file to listen to song on their phone, or send a quick tune to a friend.
 If you’re streaming on a website, or youtube, that’s likely streaming a lossy file format similar to mp3.
 In fact, mp3 is just a video file, without the video part.

-For illustrative purposes, imagine the top image is your full quality audio file, and the bottom is your downsampled mp3.
+For illustrative purposes, imagine the top image is your full quality WAV or AIFF audio file, and the bottom is your downsampled mp3 or m4a.
 The bottom image lacks the perceived clarity and depth of field of the image.
-This is a similar visual concept to how mp3s and other lossy formats are able to get a pretty close to the original file, but lacks the data to fully represent the full waveform.
+This is a similar concept to how mp3s and other lossy formats are able to get a pretty close to the original file, but lacks the data to fully represent the full waveform.

 Almost all phones and computers (including Macs and Windows users) can play a WAV file.
-Generally, AIFF can be played on an Apple product like iphone Mac OS based computer, but almost any media player like VLC or iTunes will play both.
-Originally developed by IBM and Microsoft, Wave files are a raw audio format from before people had the internet.
-While it is very old, the format is very basic, and is essentially a mathematical function for describing a sound wave.
+Generally, AIFF can be played on an Apple product like iPhone Mac OS based computer, but almost any media player like iTunes will play both.
+Originally developed by IBM and Microsoft, Both are a raw full quality audio file formats from before people even had the internet.
+While it is very old, the format is robust and high quality, and is essentially a mathematical function for describing a sound wave.
+Audio is sampled at a specific sample rate.
+44.1k is the rate that the audio is sampled on a compact disc optical CD.

 Both WAV and AIFF use the same encoding method!